syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 #### ExportTableSummary

-By default, table summaries in data grid will be exported to excel.
-If you want to export without table summaries, you need to set `ExportTableSummary` property as `false`.
+By default, the table summaries in data grid will be exported to excel.
+If you want to export SfDataGrid without the table summaries, set the [DataGridExcelExportingOption.ExportTableSummary](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportTableSummary.html) property as `false`.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();